 With this support, organisations will finally be able to enrol devices knowing every API made for the device will be supported from day one, irrespective of the EMM.
 It’s an incredibly powerful solution to an age-old problem.

 EMMs will need to support OEMConfig, by which that means adapting their interfaces to support the OEMConfig layout/design, however this should be a trivial task.
 After this, they may instead focus budget, time and resource on improving the core EMM solution rather than thinking about the next set of APIs that need to be implemented.
 There will always be some degree of API implementation with things like Android Enterprise, iOS or Windows following version upgrades, but in terms of per-OEM?
 No more.

 What OEMConfig won’t fix is the fragmentation of management capabilities across OEMs as time goes by.
 While it’s not a major problem today, and probably won’t be a show-stopper in future since all OEMs will support the base Android Enterprise APIs (and that’s all many orgs will need), it’s certainly something to be keeping an eye on.

-OEMConfig is already available for Zebra and Sony devices, and a number of OEMs have confirmed since they were either working on it or about to (including Samsung).
+OEMConfig is already available for Zebra and Samsung devices, and a number of OEMs have confirmed since they were either working on it or about to.
 It has also been inducted into the AppConfig community.
 As EMM support for the advanced layout component grows, which equally isn’t too far out (though this has not been confirmed with every EMM, however will be part of AER soon!), the solution will be ready to deploy!

 If Google can now come up with a way of publishing those OEM APIs somewhere in future for simple reference and comparison, it’d equally make device selection a fair bit easier based on niche/explicit lockdown (etc) requirements.